Frequently Asked Questions

 What is a 'Master Grade Certificate' and how is it obtained?

-A. It means that the manufacturer guarantees that box of tile meets and exceeds all the requirements as dictated in ANSI 137.1.
+It indicates the manufacturer guarantees that tile meets and exceeds all the requirements as dictated in ANSI 137.1.

 What is the best way to clean grout?